 In 1816 there were over 300 sailing vessels registered at the port and more than 200 ships were built at its five shipyards.
 Following the arrival of the railway and road improvements, sea transport became un-competitive.
 The rapid silting of the river finally sealed its decline as a port.

 Today Cardigan provides a traditional shopping and cultural centre for local residents and visitors to West Wales.
-You will find the traditional Butcher and Baker and Grocery shops plus specialists for local arts and crafts, sports and fishing and much more.
+You will find the traditional Butcher and Baker and Grocery and independant chemist shops, plus specialists for local arts and crafts, sports and fishing and much more.

 The Port of Cardigan became an important point of emigration to North America from Cardiganshire.
 Ships such as The Active and The Albion crossed the Atlantic to take Welsh people to a new life in New Brunswick Canada.
 Whist in the 1840's the brig Triton took many emigrants to New York and other US ports.
 The family of Americas most famous Architect Frank Lloyd Wright took the short journey from Llandysul to Cardigan to sail to the USA.
 More information at 'Over The Waves' Cardigan Maritime History Project